rmst/focus/README.md

 # Focus

-The goal of the Focus browser extension is to hide feeds, recommendations and other distractions while retaining as much functionality as possible to do focussed work.
-On most pages Focus will replace the front page with a search page.
+The goal of the Focus browser extension is to hide feeds, recommendations and other distractions while retaining maximal functionality useful for focussed work.
+On most pages, Focus will replace the front page with a search page.

 ### Supported Sites